 The increase in supply due to changes in price (without changes in other factors) is called an extension in supply.

-In the above example, a decrease in price from 80 to 60, will decreased the supply from 700 to 500.
-The decrease in supply due to the changes in price (without the changes in other factors) is called a contraction in supply.
+A decrease in price from 80 to 60, will decreased the supply from 700 to 500.
+The decrease in supply due to changes in price (without the changes in other factors) is called a contraction in supply.

-In this example, there is n rise in the supply of a product from S1 to S2, without any change in price.
-A rise in the supply for a product due to the changes in other factors (excluding price), causes a shift to the right.
+In this example, there is a rise in the supply of a product from 500 to 700, without any change in price.
+A rise in the supply for a product due to the changes in other factors (excluding price) causes a shift to the right.

-A fall in supply from S1 to S3, without any changes in price is also shown.
-A fall in the supply for a product due to the changes in other factors (excluding price), causes a shift to the left.
+A fall in supply from 500 to 300, without any changes in price is also shown.
+A fall in the supply for a product due to the changes in other factors (excluding price) causes a shift to the left.

 Factors that cause shifts in supply curve:

 - Changes in cost of production: when the cost of factors to produce the good falls, producers can produce and supply more products cheaply, causing a shift in the supply curve to the right.
-When cost of production rises, supply falls (can include subsidies* too, though it usually results in changes in price, causing either a contraction or extension in supply curve rather than a shift).
+A subsidy*, which lowers the cost of production also shifts the supply curve right.
+When cost of production rises, supply falls, causing the supply curve to shift to the left.

-- Technological changes: an introduction of new technology will be able to produce more products, causing a shift to the right in the supply curve.
+- Technological changes: an introduction of new technology will increase the ability to produce more products, causing a shift to the right in the supply curve.

 The market equilibrium price is the price at which the demand and supply curves in a given market meet.